gvwilson/sdxjs/layout-engine/index.md

     -   Produce a tree of styled nodes from the DOM
     -   Walk this tree to figure out where each visible element belongs
     -   Render this as plain text
+-   Coordinate system puts (0, 0) in the upper left corner
+    -   Increasing Y goes down
+    -   Increasing X goes to the right

 ## How can we size rows and columns?